Multi-agent blind quantum computation without universal cluster states: A minimal example of our protocol

 To execute the algorithm, here we follow the standard MBQC protocol.
-First the normal edges are merged, and the new spider represent the sum of the phase from two old spiders as example \ref{fig:execution_strategy}.
-These spiders are labeled with the red star symbol.
+First, the regular edges are merged, and the new spider represents the sum of the phase from two old spiders as example \ref{fig:execution_strategy}.
+These spiders are labelled with the red star symbol.

 Here we present a Pauli flow and the corresponding correction set.
 Define partial order

 where we define $A<B := \bigcup{\{(a,b)\}},\forall a\in A \text{~and~} \forall b\in B$.